rphere/plaid-recurring-transactions/README.md

 # Plaid recurring transactionss
-Cloned from https://github.com/plaid/quickstart.git and updated to compute the recurring transactions from any connected bank account using Plaid API.
-Examining recurring transactions can help one fish out any subscriptions that they are unwittingly paying for.
+Cloned from https://github.com/plaid/quickstart.git and updated to compute the recurring transactions from any connected bank account using the Plaid API.

+Detecting recurring transactions can help one fish out any subscriptions that they are unwittingly paying for.

 # Quickstart for plaid-python

 To run this application locally, first install it and then run either of the flows described below.
 Additionally, please also refer to the [Quickstart guide](https://plaid.com/docs/quickstart).

-## Installing the quickstart app
+## Installing the app
 ``` bash
 git clone https://github.com/rphere/plaid-recurring-transactions.git